-The Elaine R. Feldman Summer Research Fellowship is a scholarship offered to WISE RP students in LSA who want to participate in research for the spring/summer terms.
-Recipients have a research commitment of at least 20-30 hours per week for 10 weeks, and the scholarship is intended to offer financial support to do so.
-Students offer their reactions to the research experience:
+The WISE RP offers scholarships annualy to WISE RP students seeking to participate in research for the Spring/Summer terms.
+Recipients have a research commitment of at least 20-30 hours per week for 10 weeks.
+The scholarship offers financial support for students to work and live in Ann Arbor over the summer.

 Anna Li Aguirre